google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Let's Go Deeper?

-Imhotep was sort of like the renaissance men that we read about in our very own history books.
-Men like Michelangelo, Galileo, Cicero, Isaac Newton and Benjamin Franklin (just to name a few).
-And it was for his tremendous accomplishments and civilization contributions that would earn him from within the Egyptian civilization some sort of divine status after his death.
+Imhotep was sort of like the Renaissance men we read about in our history books: men like Michelangelo, Galileo, Cicero, Isaac Newton, and Benjamin Franklin (just to name a few).
+It was for his tremendous accomplishments and civilization contributions that would earn him from within the Egyptian civilization some sort of divine status after his death.

 Bible Study Online